 Make-Ahead Tips

-More ways with beans…
+More Recipes with Beans

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

-PrintVegan Black Bean Dip
+Mexican-Inspired Black Bean Dip

 - Prep Time: 5 minutes